 Past and present data from the 2020 Census (U.S. Census Bureau) was collected as part of the planning process.
 Projections through 2050 are from Woods & Poole Economics that were determined using data from the U.S. Census Bureau.
 The current urbanized area is based on 2010 Census data.
-An updated boundary, if necessary, will be determined in early 2023 based on 2020 Census data.
+An updated boundary to reflect the 2020 Census will be addressed with the next scheduled MTP update.